scalar-labs/scalar-kubernetes/docs/GettingStarted.md

 To Deploy Scalar DL on a Kubernetes cluster you can follow any of following steps currently Scalar terraform modules are only available for Azure AKS.

-* Use Scalar Terraform modules to create the resources for installing Scalar DL.
+* Use Scalar Terraform modules to create the resources to install Scalar DL.

 * Create Kubernetes cluster manually with command line tools.